 Gary Sutkin, M.D., M.B.A.

-Professor and Program Director, Associate Dean of Women's Health, Victor and Caroline Schutte Chair in Women’s Health
+Professor, Associate Dean of Women's Health, Victor and Caroline Schutte Chair in Women’s Health

 Department(s) of Biomedical and Health Informatics, Obstetrics and Gynecology

 Truman Medical Center - UMKC Health Sciences District

 M.B.A. - J.L.
 Kellogg Graduate School of Management

 Fellowship - Magee Womens Hospital, Pittsburgh, PA